-- 1) During tests, quizzes, labs, if given information about tests, if you have access to any materials not specifically authorized for use during the assessment, let your eyes wander, copy another paper, let someone else look at your test, or talk to a classmate regardless of the subject. - 2) You submit someone else's work as your own, allows another student to copy your work, or pay another person or company to write a paper for you.
+- During tests, quizzes, labs, if given information about tests, if you have access to any materials not specifically authorized for use during the assessment, let your eyes wander, copy another paper, let someone else look at your test, or talk to a classmate regardless of the subject. - 2) You submit someone else's work as your own, allows another student to copy your work, or pay another person or company to write a paper for you.
 You may not submit the same paper in two different courses unless you have written permission from both teachers.
-This includes computer programs. - You give or receive information about tests, exams, or quizzes that will be given. - You plagiarize.
+This includes computer programs. - You give or receive information about tests, exams, or quizzes that will be given. - 4) You plagiarize.
 You must give credit where credit is due (including citations from CliffsNotes).
-You can obtain the formats for proper citations from your teacher or in the library.

-5) You attempt to gain access to any files on the computers which are not your own.
+You can obtain the formats for proper citations from your teacher or in the library. - 5) You attempt to gain access to any files on the computers which are not your own.
 Any attempt will result in your being banned from the use of school computers, suspension and possible prosecution.
-Exception: permission from a teacher, the computer technician or department leaders.
+Exception: permission from a teacher, the computer technician or department leaders. - 6) You search online to "get ideas" and do not give credit where credit is due.